Kaderde/teched2025-msad/exercises/ex1/ex1.2/README.md

 - Only users with the admin role can close high-urgency incidents.
 - Closed incidents can only be modified by administrators.
+- Only administrators can delete incidents.

 ### Why This Matters

 * Business Impact: Unauthorized closures could lead to critical incidents being ignored or improperly resolved.
 * Compliance Risk: Violates the OWASP Top 10 A01 and the principle of least privilege, a fundamental security concept
-* Security Risk: Support users have the ability to close critical incidents or change closed ones without approval, either intentionally or accidentally.
+* Security Risk: Support users could close critical incidents, modify closed ones, or delete evidence without approval.

 * In this lab, we'll focus on instance-based authorization to enforce the above business rules.